-- You will hone your own personal creative skills, techniques and ideas in a variety of media, because being a working artist is also central to being an art educator
+- Your own personal creative skills, techniques and ideas in a variety of media, because being a working artist is also central to being an art educator

-- You will learn how to lead and motivate to manage a classroom effectively so that creative learning can take place
+- Leadership and motivation skills that will help you manage a classroom effectively so that creative learning can take place

-- You will develop skills in planning and executing lessons that combine art production, art history, art criticism, and aesthetics
+- Skills in planning and executing lessons that combine art production, art history, art criticism, and aesthetics

-- You will learn to teach art as a visual language through which human beings communicate
+- How to teach art as a visual language through which human beings communicate